Knowledge Graphs are Becoming More Popular

 This article tells us more about the popularity of knowledge bases and knowledge graphs: Why Knowledge Bases Are The Next Big Thing

-Krisztian Balog has been an intern at Google until recently, and he wrote an interesting paper that is worth spending time on: Personal Knowledge Graphs: A Research Agenda.
+Krisztian Balog has been a visiting scholar at Google until recently, and he wrote an interesting paper that is worth spending time on: Personal Knowledge Graphs: A Research Agenda.
 He also wrote a book that is available at no cost which is highly recommended reading: Entity Oriented Search.

 Knowledge graphs can be used to provide richer knowledge panels in search results and return answers to queries in search results.
 Still, a personal knowledge graph is different from most other knowledge graphs: